 My friends are all horrified: a French man has a reputation of being fit and charming.
 (They also are supposed to have a roving eye, if stereotypes are to be believed.)
 Well, English husbands are slightly different, apparently.
 They are supposed to have a beer belly and grey hair, I am told.
 Some even go to the pub every now and then.
 In short, a British husband is far less sexier than a French one.
 And the same goes for the wife of a British man.
 Where the hell did I go wrong?

 I thought that our naturalisation was some sort of regularisation.
 After all, we have been living in London for the best part of 9 years now.
 It was time to take the plunge.
 We are both British now.
-I am keeping my French citizenship but I am not sure he will.
-He is just happy to be British.
-Why didn't I see it coming?
+I am of course keeping my French citizenship.
+He is incredibly happy to be British.
+Why didn’t I see it coming?
 I thought that he would be torn.
 I was clearly wrong.
 Which team will he support for rugby?
-He doesn't seem to care, as long as France or England beats the All Blacks.
+He doesn’t seem to care, as long as France or England beats the All Blacks.
 Things have really changed.
 What a difference a few years make!
 Where do we go from here?